 Around their early to mid-40s, all adults will start to experience difficulties with their near vision.
 Even those with perfect vision their entire lives will notice a change in their reading vision.
 This is due to a natural aging of the lens called presbyopia.

 Until recently, the only way to correct presbyopia was with glasses or contacts: reading glasses, bifocal glasses or “Monovision” contact lenses—lenses that correct one eye for distance vision, and one eye for near vision.

-At Maloney-Shamie Vision Institute, Vision Correction Specialist Dr. Robert Maloney or Dr. Neda Shamie offer surgical solutions to presbyopia that can free you completely from the need for glasses or contacts.
+At the Maloney-Shamie Vision Institute, Vision Correction Specialists Dr. Robert Maloney and Dr. Neda Shamie offer surgical solutions to presbyopia that can free you completely from the need for glasses or contacts.
 Monovision laser eye surgery is one of these solutions.

 Frequently Asked Monovision LASIK & PRK Questions

 Monovision laser surgery corrects one eye for distance vision and one eye for near vision.
 In Monovision, the distance eye will do most of the work when looking at objects in the distance such as when driving or watching TV, and the near vision eye will do most of the work when looking at close objects like a computer screen or a book.
 Yet, your brain selects the correct eye automatically and seamlessly switches between the two.

 Monovision correction is very similar to stereo surround sound.
 Audio is transmitted in right and left channels and heard through respective ears yet you do not notice the separation.
 You hear one unified audio stream without thinking about which ear to use.